cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Life Mantras

+With work:
-* Do work that **empowers** people, especially protected groups and the underpriveledged.
+1. Do work that **empowers** people, especially protected groups and the underpriveledged.
+2. "Smart" is a made-up word.
+"Expert" = 10,000 hours of study, not a "better brain".
+3. Work seriously, but don't take yourself too seriously 😉

+With people:
+4. Constantly evaluate who is speaking into your life.
+Make sure they aren't bringing you down, preventing you from blossoming.
+5. If you're lucky enough to have siblings, they are nature and nuture more similar to you than anyone on Earth.
+Value them.
-* Nothing good gets away.
+6. Nothing good gets away.
 In other words, if it got away, it was probably bad.

-* Be curious, not judgemental.
+With learning:
-* You learn your strength at your weakest.
+7. You learn your strength at your weakest.
 It's easy to "show strength" when things are easy, but that's not strength.
-* Constantly evaluate who is speaking into your life.
-Make sure they aren't bringing you down, preventing you from blossoming.
-* "Smart" is a made-up word.
-"Expert" = 10,000 hours of study, not a "better brain".
-* Never stop expanding your viewpoint, welcome every new experience.
+8. Never stop expanding your viewpoint, welcome every new experience.
+9. Be curious, not judgemental.
-* Optimize every aspect of your health (social, intellectual, physical, spiritual, religious).
+10. Optimize every aspect of your health (social, intellectual, physical, spiritual, religious).
-* Work seriously, but don't take yourself too seriously 😉

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).

 ## Long biography